-Holi festival 2012
+Holi festival 2014

 Originally, Holi was regarded as the festival to celebrate good harvests and the fertility of the land around India.
 Now this special time brings families and friends closer together and they wish each other happiness and good blessings.
 It is a time for Indians and visitors to reflect upon their lives and be thankful for what they have been able to achieve.
 These celebrations also focus on encouraging members of society to follow a truthful way of life and to treat others as they would like to be treated.
 The Holi Festival begins with a bonfire on Holi Eve.
-During this time, people rub natural colors on each other’s faces and sing happy songs celebrating all things good in life.
+During this time, people rub natural colors on each other’s faces and sing happy songs celebrating all good things in life.

 Cheap flights to India can be found depending on what part of the country you wish to travel to.
-All of the major cities in India put on extravagant celebrations for Holi and visitors will find that they have many destinations to choose from.
+All major cities in India put on extravagant celebrations for Holi and visitors will find that they have many destinations to choose from.
 Ranging from traditional to more modern celebrations, visitors will find a variety of events and activities to take part in.
 One of the most popular places in India for Holi is in the district of Rajasthan.
 Here, the tribals in the Banswara district host a magnificent display of traditional customs and visitors are able to experience the festival in a special way.
 The closest airport is in Udaipur if you are searching for airfares and there is also a railway station at Ratlam in Madhya Pradesh.